Neil-Patrick/Math-Quest/README.md

 Overview

 Math Quest is an engaging Windows Forms application designed to help users, particularly young students, improve fundamental arithmetic skills through interactive gameplay.
-Developed by Vincent P. Landicho, Neil Patrick M. Pajadan, and Gabrielle B. Moneva, the game presents math problems in a fun pirate-themed environment, making learning enjoyable and captivating.
+Developed by Vincent P. Landicho, Neil Patrick M. Pajadan, and Gabrielle B. Moneva, the game presents math problems in a fun pirate-themed environment, making learning enjoyable and captivating

 Features

 Vintage graphics and animations

-Customizable difficulty levels (Easy, Normal, Hard) Four arithmetic operations (Addition, Subtraction, Multiplication, Division) Unique arithmetical logic system developed by the team Leaderboard feature to track scores
+Customizable difficulty levels (Easy, Normal, Hard)

+Four arithmetic operations (Addition, Subtraction, Multiplication, Division)

+Unique arithmetical logic system developed by the team

+Leaderboard feature to track scores

 Sound control (Mute/Unmute)

-Timer functionality to add urgency to gameplay User-friendly interface with intuitive navigation Installation
+Timer functionality to add urgency to gameplay

+User-friendly interface with intuitive navigation

+Installation
 To install Math Quest, simply download the latest release from the GitHub repository and extract the files to your desired location on your Windows computer.
 Then, double-click the executable file to launch the game.